fredrikaverpil/godoc.nvim/README.md

 }
 ```

+> [!TIP]
+>
+> If the syntax highlighting is too "busy" for you, set `language = "text"`.

-For details, see the actual implementations.
+For further details, see the actual implementations.

 Adapters: